asikmydeen/AseekBotPOC/README.md

 ## Making Changes and Redeployment

 AseekBot uses a streamlined deployment process with a single script that handles both frontend and backend deployments.
 Follow these steps when making changes to the application.

+### Architecture Note

+The application has been fully migrated to use AWS Lambda functions and API Gateway endpoints.
+All API functionality previously handled by Next.js API routes under the `app/api` directory has been moved to Lambda functions.
+The frontend components now directly call these Lambda endpoints through the API Gateway.

 ### Using the Deployment Script